 (f) School entities shall assess the attainment of academic standards developed under subsections (a) and (c) and any other academic standards that they develop [and describe in their strategic plans] under § 4.52(c) for purposes of high school graduation and strategies for assisting students to attain them.
-Plans for assessment developed by school entities must take into account that academic standards in subsections (a) and (c) may be attained by students in various ways and shall be assessed in various ways.
+Plans for assessment developed by school entities must take into account that academic standards in subsections (a) and (c) may be attained by students in 22 PA Code Chapter 4 various ways and shall be assessed in various ways.
 Children with disabilities may attain the academic standards by completion of their individualized education programs under the Individuals with Disabilities Education Act and this part.

 (g) In planning any revision of the academic standards in subsection (a) content areas, the Secretary will consult with educators, business and community leaders and parents. (h) School entities are responsible under subsections (a), (c) and (g)[, and § 4.13(c)(5)] for assessing individual student attainment of academic standards and for assisting those students having difficulty attaining them.
-Upon request by a school entity, the Department will provide the requestor with technical assistance in the development of academic standards and All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions assessments that are sufficient to assure that students are making progress toward the attainment of standards required for high school graduation under subsection (f) [and those identified in the strategic plan under $\S 4.13(c)(3)$ ].
+Upon request by a school entity, the Department will provide the requestor with technical assistance in the development of academic standards and assessments that are sufficient to assure that students are making progress toward the attainment of standards required for high school graduation under subsection (f) [and those identified in the strategic plan under $\S 4.13(c)(3)$ ].